Hello, my friends. As we band together in youthful spirit, I welcome you all back to another entry of…

 During the chaos, Starfire notices the fleeing scientist as she tells Raven to go capture him.

-Back at the facility, the fight makes its way outside before our heroes emerge victorious and Raven returns with the vile scientist in her magical grasp as they prepare to interrogate him.
+Back at the facility, the fight makes its way outside before our heroes emerge victorious and Rachel returns with the vile scientist in her magical grasp as they prepare to interrogate him.

 Unbeknownst to them however, a still-functioning droid manages to take aim and kill the scientist.
 With Blue Beetle permanently scraping the robot in retaliation, the Teen Titans suffer a minor defeat since they’ve now lost their only lead.